-- To Understand Nature of Biomedical Images, Image Enhancement and Filtering for removal of artifacts - To Understand the image segmentation and analysis of Image shape and Texture - To Understand the pattern classification and diagnostic decision.
+- To analyze Nature of Biomedical Images, Image Enhancement and Filtering for removal of artifacts - To analyze the image segmentation and analysis of Image shape and Texture - To analyze the pattern classification and diagnostic decision.

 PO1: Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.